swcarpentry/board/subcommittees/proposal_instructions.md

 Do you have an idea for an activity or service that would make Software Carpentry even more awesome to participate in for its instructors or students?
 Is there a project, tool or document that would benefit you and your community?
 If so, **we want you to submit a proposal for a Subcommittee or Task Force**; here’s how:

 ### Step 1: Subcommittee or Task Force?
-The first thing to decide, is whether you’d like to propose a Subcommittee or a Task Force.
+The first thing to decide is whether you’d like to propose a Subcommittee or a Task Force.
 **Subcommittees** pursue ongoing activities, services or tasks that enrich the community.
 For example, the Mentorship Committee hosted Instructor debriefings every couple of weeks in 2015 to help instructors talk about their experiences and connect with each other.
 **Task Forces** get together to tackle a specific, one-time goal, like hosting an event, producing a document, or studying a question relevant to the community.
 For example, a few people got together in late 2015 to plan and deliver our first ever [Instructor and Helper Retreat](http://swcarpentry.github.io/instructor-retreat-2015/).